Search results for "Opiate"

 Behavioral models of drug urges assume that conditioned urges are strongly associated with drug consumption.
 An alternative, cognitive model assumes that urges represent the operation of cognitively demanding processes devoted to either supporting or blocking the automatized drug-use behavior.
 In Study 1, the effect of verbal drug cues and mood induction on self-reported opiate urges were examined.
 Twenty-four opiate addicts were either instructed to listen to verbal drug cures or neutral cues.
 Negative mood induction was applied on 12 addicts.
 Study 2 examined the cognitive processes underlying these urges.
 In a dual task paradigm, participants responded to a probe stimulus and listened si…

-Slow release oral morphine versus methadone for the treatment of opioid use disorder
+Safety and tolerability of slow-release oral morphine versus methadone in the treatment of opioid dependence

 Exercise as an Adjuvant Intervention in Opiate Dependence